keras-team/keras-io/examples/vision/md/semisupervised_simclr.md

 A nonlinear projection head is attached to the top of the encoder, as it improves the quality of representations of the encoder.

-We use the InfoNCE/NT-Xent/N-pairs loss (KerasCV already has this implemented as the `SimCLRLoss`), which can be interpreted in the following way:
+We use the InfoNCE/NT-Xent/N-pairs loss, which can be interpreted in the following way:

 1. We treat each image in the batch as if it had its own class.
 2. Then, we have two examples (a pair of augmented views) for each "class".